 • • • •

 As to where the “legend” came from; The statue in the Chamber which is assumed to represent Salazar Slytherin is described to us as looking “ancient” and “monkey-like”.
 Consequently, if Salazar is also responsible for the statue, we can probably conclude that by the time of the rift, Slytherin was already an old man.
 His own children were probably grown by that time.
-And while they had no doubt been raised to regard Muggle-born wizards with suspicion, they also probably recognized that Dad had gone a bit dotty on the subject.
+And while they had no doubt been told to regard Muggle-born wizards with suspicion, they also probably recognized that Dad had gone a bit dotty on the subject.

 And possibly on more than one subject.
 They may have dismissed the story of his Basilisk as the ramblings of old age or a Dark Arts-induced fantasy.